Mobius1/Pageable/README.md

 </div>
 ```

-Instanciate Pageable and pass a reference to the container in the contructor:
+Instanciate Pageable and pass a reference to the container in the constructor:
 ### JS
 ```javascript
 new Pageable("#container");